diogo-p-nunes/local-chatbot/README.md

 # local-chatbot
-Implementation of a local chatbot with CLI interface Follow the instructions below to run this app locally (clone this repo and cd into it).
+Implementation of a local chatbot with CLI interface.
+Follow the instructions below to run this app locally (clone this repo and cd into it).

 ### Create conda environment and install dependencies